Personalized Mindful Wellness Practices

 Co-create your mindfulness practice

-At Be Well Be Here, we begin by exploring what makes you unique to co-create mindfulness practices that enhance your well-being.
-Our collaborative session involve experimenting with a variety of mindful wellness modalities, deepening mindful experiences until you Find Your Way.
+We’re here for you!
+At Be Well Be Here, we begin by exploring what makes you unique in order to co-create personalized mindfulness practices that enhance your well-being.
+Our collaborative sessions involve experimenting with a variety of mindful wellness modalities.
+Find Your Way - Be Well Be Here!

 A well-published author of short fiction and writing teacher, Lara expanded her writing consultancy to establish Be Well Be Here after successfully completing breast cancer treatment with the help of an optimistic outlook, top-notch doctors at Dana Farber, a team of holistic practitioners, a community of 100 caring friends, a deep connection with nature, and a dedicated 30-year meditation practice.
 Aware that decades of mindfulness practice and study were fundamental to her positive health outcome, Lara deepened her healing arts practice and education.
-After treatment, she earned her second-degree Reiki designation, a certificate in restorative/yoga nidra, and continued to study qi gong with experts such as Master Yang Yang of the breast cancer center at Memorial Sloane-Kettering in NYC.
+She earned her Reiki Level II designation and a certificate in restorative/yoga nidra, and continued the study of qi gong with experts such as Master Yang Yang of the breast cancer center at Memorial Sloane-Kettering in NYC.
 At Harvard, Lara studied the science of mindfulness with Ellen Langer and associates, learning from data-driven research how a powerful mind/body connection along with integrative therapies can promote improved health.
-Most recently, she pursued a master's certificate in mindfulness studies at Lesley University, delving deeply into the history of mindfulness through the Buddhist traditions.
+In 2018, Lara earned a graduate certificate in mindfulness studies at Lesley University, delving deeply into the history of mindfulness from the Buddhist traditions to contemporary scholarship and practices.

-Her variety of experiences teaching and learning mindful wellness modalities enable Lara to help clients of all backgrounds discover new modes of expression and self-care to enhance well-being.
 Teachers whose work continues to inspire her are Sharon Salzberg, Tara Brach, Christina Feldman, Thich Nhat Hanh, Jon Kabat-Zinn, Joseph Goldstein, Jack Kornfield, Gregory Kramer, and Pema Chodron.
-Lara’s experience as a lifelong student of meditation, a storyteller, a writing teacher, and a devotee of holistic health inspire her to share her expansive mindful wellness methodologies with a broader community.
+Lara’s experience as a lifelong student of meditation, a storyteller, a writing teacher, a collaborator, and a devotee of holistic health inspire her to share her expansive mindful wellness methodologies with a broader community.
 As the mother of four children who attend four schools, she’s also an organizational guru.

 Be Well Be Here